indrayam/aws-certification-notes/prereq-getting-hands-on-with-apps.md

 - Lambda App that integrates with *S3*
 - Lambda App that integrates with *SNS* and/or *SQS*

+## My App: Getting Ops-y
+- Use CloudFormation to spin up AWS infrastructure
+- Use SAM to deploy Serverless Apps
+- Use Code* tools to have CI/CD Pipeline
+- Install Kubernetes on AWS EC2
+  + Persistent Volumes
+  + Nginx or Contour Ingress
+  + Istio
+  + Linkerd
+  ...

 ## My App: Stox Shop!
 - Capabilities:
   + Allow users to create a basket of stocks.